How Weave’s Phone System Solves Small Business Problems

 - Interactive Voice Response and Automated Attendants

-Weave’s system cuts down on caller wait times by using both interactive voice response (IVR) and automated attendants to get patients directly to the member of the business they need.
+Weave’s system cuts down on caller wait times by using both interactive voice response (IVR) and automated attendants to get customers directly to the member of the business they need.
 IVR technology interacts with the human voice in a sophisticated way and automated attendants respond quickly to caller requests.
 Automation speeds along communication, leaving customers relaxed and satisfied.

 These same automated functions save employees and owners massive amounts of time.
 Two-way texting is another major time saver, allowing staff to respond to multiple inquiries at once.
-When tools such as IVR and automated attendants are functioning properly, practitioners can finally take it easy when they’re not at the office.
+When tools such as IVR and automated attendants are functioning properly, business owners can finally take it easy when they’re not at the office.

 - Chats and Video Conferencing